Are you tired of trying to decipher the information about food and nutrition on the internet and in the media?

 Let's start by stating that all soy isn't equal, e.g., GMO, conventionally grown soy, and highly processed soy products!

-Soybeans and soybeans' less processed products like tempeh, nato, and tofu, when consumed in a healthy diet, can be beneficial and promote health.
+Soybeans and their less-processed products, such as tempeh, natto, and tofu, when consumed as part of a healthy diet, can be beneficial and promote health.

 Soy contains a high concentration of isoflavones, a type of plant estrogen (phytoestrogen) that is similar in function to human estrogen but with different effects.